 Welcome and Overview

-The Tutor of the first year meet with first-year class to present an overview of the school’s history, philosophy, and curriculum, pass/fail system, transitioning to the volume and pace of medical school, student advising and counseling, and a detailed description of MUG unique basic science and clinical curriculum.
-Students have an opportunity to meet associate dean of students and the assistant dean of admissions.
+The Tutors (Student Advisers) of the first year meet with first-year class to present an overview of the school’s history, philosophy, and curriculum, pass/fail system, transitioning to the volume and pace of medical school, student advising and counseling, and a detailed description of MUG unique basic science and clinical curriculum.
+Students have an opportunity to meet MUG authorities, especially those responsible for students affairs.
 The overview concludes with a question and answer session.

 Students are brought together to hear an overview of the class demographics and to meet their peers who are taking them for tour.
 During this tour the newly admitted students are going to know the location of the main campus buildings.